Neutropenia Treatment & Management

 General measures to be taken include the following:

-- Removal of any offending drugs or agents is the most important step in most cases involving drug exposure; if the identity of the causative agent is not known, stop administration of all drugs until the etiology is established
+Removal of any offending drugs or agents is the most important step in most cases involving drug exposure; if the identity of the causative agent is not known, stop all drugs until the etiology is established.

-- Use good skin care for wounds and abrasions; skin infections should be managed by someone with experience in the treatment of infection in neutropenic patients
+Use good skin care for wounds and abrasions; skin infections should be managed by a clinician with experience in the treatment of infection in neutropenic patients.

 Antibiotic Therapy

-- Third-generation cephalosporins (eg, ceftazidime, cefepime) or imipenem-cilastatin and meropenem can be used as a single agent
+Cefepime, a carbapenem (eg, meropenem or imipenem-cilastatin), or piperacillin-tazobactam can be used as a single agent

 Colony-Stimulating Factor Therapy